-Our College-Persistence Team has fourteen years of experience walking with our alumni and their families through the middle-to-high-school transition, and we are expanding these services across Chicago.
+Our College & Career Persistence Team has fourteen years of experience walking with our alumni and their families through the middle-to-high-school transition, and we are expanding these services across Chicago.

-The expansion of our College-Persistence Program, High School Bridge, helps students living in communities that have experienced systemic disinvestment find and succeed in their best-fit high schools.
+The expansion of our College & Career Persistence Program, High School Bridge, helps students living in communities that have experienced systemic disinvestment find and succeed in their best-fit high schools.
 It is open to all students at selected partner schools beginning in 7th grade and continuing through 10th grade.

 CJA Counselors work directly with families as trusted advisors to help them understand high school options and select best-fit schools.
 We also provide ample on-going support that helps enable students to have a strong academic and social-emotional start to high school.

 From 2017-2019, CJA completed a feasibility study examining the post-secondary outcomes of 10,000 Chicago students.
 We also researched 75 community-based organizations serving students along the journey from elementary school through college.

 We found there is a clear gap in support during the transition from elementary to high school for students who:

 - Attend elementary school in communities that are under-resourced and have experienced systemic disinvestment

 - Will be the first in their family to earn a college degree

 - Have GPAs below 3.0 coming out of seventh and eighth grade

 Unaddressed, this gap can lead to fewer high school choices, lower high school graduation rates and fewer opportunities for continued education or training post high school.